AlanPS1/Get-Month/README.md

 # Get-Month

-The idea here is to make a function that can be sued to capture 1 months data for auditing purposes.
-Pipeline compatability will be used so that other date orients PowerShell Cmdlets can intergrate with it.
+The idea here is to make a function that can be used to capture 1 months data for reporting purposes.
+Pipeline compatability will be used so that other date oriented PowerShell Cmdlets can intergrate with it.

-This was copied and pasted from a script I wrote.
+This was copied and pasted from a production script I wrote.
 The function, "Get-Month" was a worker function but it got me thinking about the potential of a function that is further developped and could scale out.

+I use the dates locally on my lapton en-GB and in Azure Automation sandbox and the locale is en-US.
+Not all formats translate easily accross so as part of the devlopment process I plan to investigate that and seek to bridge the gap were format specifiers are wildly diferent.

 ## ShouldDo

-#### (to be continued)
+### (to be continued)

 + Handle multiple standard date & time formats
 + PipeLine compatible